GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "One day, I became famous... but the next day, no one remembered."
+Quote of the day : "Computers do what you tell them, not what you want."

 ### Contact me